 According to current regulations, those caught illegally dumping or burning garbage face up to three months of detention and a fine of 50 million Indonesian Rupiah (approximately USD$3,200).
 But many residents say they have no other choice.

-Data and news reports are one thing, but the experiences of those who actually go are another.
-Zhang Changyong, a Taiwanese community member who recently returned, said ‘no big impact,’ and Li Yingjie also mentioned ‘not really.’
+Data and news reports are one thing, but the actual experiences of those who visit are another.
+Zhang Changyong, a Taiwanese community member who recently returned, said ‘there wasn’t much impact,’ and Li Yingjie also mentioned ‘not really.’
 Fiona Wu, who visited Sanur two days ago, said it was fine.

 PeacefulNectarine put it aptly: ‘It’s actually okay.
-People there aren’t big on recycling, but it’s not overly dirty or disgusting.’
+People there aren’t really into environmental protection, but it’s not overly dirty or disgusting either.’

-These reflections highlight a reality: the impact of the garbage crisis varies greatly across different areas.
-In Nusa Dua and Sanur, where hotels are densely concentrated and management is stricter, the effect on the tourist experience is relatively limited.
+These feedbacks reflect a reality: the impact of the garbage crisis varies greatly across different areas.
+In Nusa Dua and Sanur, where hotels are densely packed and management is stricter, the effect on tourism is relatively limited.
 However, in places like Kuta and Denpasar city center, the problem is much more visible.

 More Sanur Dining and Entertainment Guide